PhaserEditor2D/PhaserEditor/docs/v2/scene-editor.rst

   You can see in the `Outline view`_ the result of the ordering.

-4. The **Groups** displays the groups that contains the object, and buttons to add or remove the object to the groups.
+4. The **Groups** displays the groups that contain the object, and buttons to add or remove the object to the groups.
 A group (that is part of the Phaser_ API, see `Phaser.Group <https://photonstorm.github.io/phaser3-docs/Phaser.GameObjects.Group.html>`_ ) is a powerful resource in your hands.
 You can use it as an object pool or as an object classifier.
-In many Phaser_ examples and games, you can see how the groups are used to apply common behavior to objects instead of create custom types. `Read more about groups <#group>`_.
+In many Phaser_ examples and games, you can see how the groups are used to apply common behavior to objects instead of creating custom types. `Read more about groups <#group>`_.

   .. image:: images/scene-editor/scene-editor-editor-section-group.png
     :alt: Groups property.